secured lock Secured with SHA-256 Encryption

 What are the marijuana-impaired driving laws in Minnesota?

-Although no legislation prohibits marijuana-impaired drivers from plying on the road, it is advisable to avoid driving in the intoxicated condition.
+Although no legislation prohibits marijuana-impaired drivers from plying on the road, it is advisable to avoid driving in an intoxicated condition.
 You would not only be endangering your life but also some other person’s life.

 What are the distracted driving laws in Minnesota?